Private School Program

 A Nacel Open Door NISS Private School Program.

-The SPP International Scholars Program, located on the campus of Hill-Murray School in Maplewood, Minnesota, is an innovative and personalized opportunity for students with strong interests in specific learning outcomes.
-SPP Scholars have access to a broad scope of courses, sports and activities, and the continued benefit of individualized college counseling assistance.
+The NISS International Scholars Program (Scholars), located on the campus of Hill-Murray School in Maplewood, Minnesota, is an innovative and personalized opportunity for students with strong interests in specific learning outcomes.
+Our Scholars have access to a broad scope of courses, sports and activities, and the continued benefit of individualized college counseling assistance.

 F-1 Public School Program

 For students looking for an American public school experience, NOD offers the F-1 Public School Program.
 By attending local public high schools, students have the opportunity to engage in the American school system, further improve their English language skills, and participate in a wide variety of extracurricular clubs and activities.

 The F-1 visa allows for a maximum of one year in a public high school.
 Students may earn a diploma provided they meet the credit requirements of the public school.

 While participating in the PSP, students live with host families.
 Host families open their homes to students in order to serve as an additional support system for the student and helping them with their academics.
 Host families come from all walks of life, and no two families are the same.
 Regardless of family structure, all host families are carefully screened and interviewed to ensure the family is of the highest quality possible.